whostolemyhat/laptop-spec/README.md

 Data is hardcoded in `/data/options.json` - this is loaded into Redux state in `/reducers/laptop-reducer.js`, so could be edited at this point to load from local storage/network using a thunk function.

 Tests are run with Jest (default from `create-react-app`) via `npm test`.
+Tests are at the same level as the files they test.

 ## Other
 Original version seems to have incorrect total (£1500 vs £1200)?